ajbrumleve/ind_language_identifier/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 Some ideas of ways to extend this code include:
- - Add date from other Indonesian languages
+ - Add data from other Indonesian languages
  - Add other classification methods - eg Markov model

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".